-Each day, costumed historic interpreters trained in the culinary arts of the 1800s staff several kitchens.
 Very different food is cooked in each of these kitchens based on the buildings’ era and original location, the socio-economic status of the owners, and the season.
-New hands-on activities and tastings in these kitchens will help you truly get a taste of 19th century life.
-Due to the popularity of the new program in 2012 we now have 10 new dates in 2013 for our Tavern Dinners at Hosmer's Inn.
+New hands-on activities and tastings in these kitchens will help you truly get a taste of 19th-century life.
+Due to the popularity of the program all dates in 2013 for our Tavern Dinners at Hosmer's Inn were filled.

 kitchen interpreted c.
 1820s